SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's not easy or quick.
 For 2 years I didn’t feel like a true debater.
 In my head, my seniors were the ones who were debaters.

 But to my surprise, I see signs of this in a few first years.
 I see them talking about the club in such a possessive way.
 I see Debsoc being such a natural part of their weekly routine.
+They talk about how they see themselves debating in the future.
 It's lovely.

 When something is a part of your identity, you don't feel like you're making an effort to change yourself, because you already have this as your natural state.